Call Oxford: 01865777676

 • For all courses (except CBT) we must have details of your Driver Number at least one week before the start of the course.
 We cannot organise your Theory Test or Module 1 & 2 Motorcycle Test without it and you will be liable for the fees if we are late notifying the DVSA with your details.

 • Please arrive in plenty of time to allow the course to start at the correct time.
-If you are later than 09.00am the course will start without you, and in the case of the CBT you will have lost you course fees.
+If you are late the course will start without you, and in the case of most of the courses you will have lost your fees (which no one wants).
+See Please don’t be late!

 • If you are taking a practical test, please ensure that your Driving Licence has your current address.
 If you have recently moved address, please write your new address details onto the licence.
 This is because your licence will be retained by the DVSA when you have passed your test.

-• Please bring signed Terms and Conditions (see below); the course cannot start unless we have this document signed.
+• Please bring signed Terms and Conditions; the course cannot start unless we have this document signed.
 16 and 17-year olds must have a parent or guardian sign the Terms and Conditions or they will be refused training.

 Lightning Motorcycle Training will endeavour to make your training as safe and enjoyable as possible.
 However, there is always a small element of risk in connection with the use of any motor vehicle, which cannot be eliminated.
 Unlike a car, your instructor can have no direct control over your vehicle and ultimately it is your responsibility to ride safely.
 With this in mind you must comply with the following: